BenchaminDimitriu/Pizza-android-App/README.md

 Have a progress bar.

-GridLayout Pizza menu have pictures adjusted properly
+(RadioButton) might be only buttons if complexe for toppings -> toppings will be specified

 MEDIUM PRIORITY:

 Contact, make it redirect to email(maybe phone)

+GridLayout Pizza menu have pictures adjusted properly

 Location, make it connect to google maps